 Clinton’s global development advocacy has also focused on promoting human rights, particularly focusing on women and members of the LGBTQ community, whose marginalized statuses have led to continued economic and social disenfranchisement.

 In her 1995 speech at the U.N.’s Fourth World Conference on Women, Clinton focused on women’s economic and political mobility as the key to creating flourishing communities and nations abroad.
-In her speech she argued, “Every woman, every man, every child, every family and every nation on this planet has a stake in what is being discussed here today.”
+In her speech, she argued, “Every woman, every man, every child, every family and every nation on this planet has a stake in what is being discussed here today.”

 As Secretary of State, Hillary made women’s rights a cornerstone of U.S. foreign policy.
 She created the position of Ambassador-at-Large for Global Women’s Issues and helped create the first U.S. strategy on women, peace and security.

 Additionally, Clinton has urged foreign governments to support policies that establish LGBTQ rights.
-In 2011, her advocacy helped successfully launch the first ever U.N.
+In 2011, her advocacy helped successfully launch the first-ever U.N.
 Human Rights Council Resolution on LGBT Persons.

-Hillary Clinton continues to support global policy initiatives through her involvement in The Clinton Foundation, which assembles businesses, governments, NGOs and individuals to improve global health, increase opportunity for girls and women, reduce childhood obesity, create economic opportunity and help communities address the effects of climate change.
+Hillary Clinton continues to support global policy initiatives through her involvement in The Clinton Foundation, which assembles businesses, governments, NGOs and individuals to improve global health, increase the opportunity for girls and women, reduce childhood obesity, create economic opportunity and help communities address the effects of climate change.